FeynmanW/PrimerDesgin/README.md

 # PrimerDesign
 PrimerDesign is a small tool in order to avoid repeated operations which is frustating and time-consuming.
 ## primer.R
 This is an R script to concatenate two sequences: one is a 25bp overlap sequence for Gibson assembly, and the other is a sequence about 20bp whose length is adjusted based on Tm (melting temperature).

 This program can be used as a command line tool in a UNIX system, providing the necessary parameters.
-And the output file is a `.csv` file containing primer sequence generated.
+The input file is a `.csv` file, in which each row contains overlap sequences and reference  sequence (contain different insertion sites) to generate a series of primers with the same 25bp overlap sequence, and And the output file is also  `.csv` files containing primer sequence generated, the number of which equals to row number of input file.

 ```shell
 Usage: primer.R [options]